 Funding an emergency savings account doesn’t have to be difficult.
 Here are five ways to save $1,000 in 30 days.
-When you’re ready, you can open a basic savings account for your emergency fund – and remember to add to it so you can watch your savings grow.

 Although a fully funded emergency savings account will enable you to remain financially fit when life’s unexpected urgencies happen– it won’t help you prepare for the future.